kirajcg/prnsamplr/README.md

 ## News

+In version 1.1.0 a functionality breaking bug in srs() was fixed.

 In version 1.0.0 was implemented a major overhaul of how the package is organized, as well as a change in how functions are called.
 S3 methods were also implemented.

 In version 0.3.0 the documentation was better developed and informative error messages were added.